AlexsLemonade/OpenScPCA-analysis/docs/index.md

 # Welcome to OpenScPCA

-OpenScPCA is an open, collaborative project to analyze data from the [Single-cell Pediatric Cancer Atlas (ScPCA) Portal](https://scpca.alexslemonade.org/), which currently holds 500 samples from over 50 pediatric cancer types.
+OpenScPCA is an open, collaborative project to analyze data from the [Single-cell Pediatric Cancer Atlas (ScPCA) Portal](https://scpca.alexslemonade.org/), which currently holds over 700 samples from 55 pediatric cancer types.

 This project aims to: